alextanhongpin/database-design/role.md

 ## Public vs Private

 Public apis should return as little information as possible.
 Distinguish the public and private resources by limiting what to be returned.

+Note that for `golang`, we can shadow the structs to ensure less information is returned.
+This would however, require you to create duplicate redundant structs.

 ## Context